 - They are NOT a "big logo hire" meant for investor optics.

 Build around fundamentals.
-The right VP of Sales builds a machine that prints meetings, pipeline, and deals — even when they are not in the room.
+The right VP builds a machine that prints meetings, pipeline, and deals — even when they're not in the room.

 Most VPs of Sales interview extremely well.
-They are professional communicators.
+They're professional communicators.
 That means you need structured interviews that surface real evidence — not charisma.

 Ask them to map the last sales system they built.
 You're looking for: